ianduke25/Federal-Prison-Population-Scraping/README.md

 ### Step 1: Set Up Your Environment
 Ensure Python 3.11.3 is installed on your system.

 Install the required Python packages: Pandas, Selenium, WebDriver-Manager, pytz, and fake_useragent.
-You can install these using pip:
+You can install these in Terminal using pip:

 *pip install pandas selenium webdriver_manager pytz fake_useragent*

 ### Step 2: Download ChromeDriver
 The script requires ChromeDriver to interact with the Chrome browser.
 Ensure you have ChromeDriver that matches your Chrome browser version.
 It can be downloaded from ChromeDriver's website.

+### Step 3: Working Directory Verification
+Ensure your working directory is the same directory that contains both the facility_info_scraper.py file and the collection_log.csv file.
+This can be done in Terminal using:

+*cd [directory_path]*

-### Step 3: Running the Script
+### Step 4: Running the Script
-Navigate to the directory containing facility_info_scraper.py.

-Run the script using Python:
+Run the script in Terminal using Python:

 *python facility_info_scraper.py*